QuixoticValentine/arachnid/README.md

 # arachnid
-A simple crawler that expands it's away around the web.
+a simple crawler that expands it's away around the web.